amritadutta25/company-information-app/readme.md

 DEPLYOYED SITE: [Click Here](https://sealproject1-omega.vercel.app/)

-## Description on Project
+## Project Description

 >The project aims to build a website to report company financial data based on user input.
-We are using a financial API called Alpha Vantage to retrieve data like daily price, company name, company description, company location etc.
+We are using a financial API called Alpha Vantage to retrieve data about the company like company name, company description, company location and some key statistics about the company.

+## Technologies Used:

+> HTML | CSS | JavaScript (jQuery)

 ## Details about the API